MSGCU gives thanks by giving back

 About Michigan Schools and Government Credit Union

-Founded by a small group of educators, MSGCU has been providing quality financial services to the community for more than 67 years and welcomes everyone in Michigan to bank with them.
+Founded by a small group of educators, MSGCU has been providing quality financial services to the communities they serve for 70 years and welcomes everyone in Michigan to bank with them.
 MSGCU offers a full range of loan, deposit, checking, credit card, mortgage, and insurance products for those that live in Michigan.
-With 17 branch offices in Macomb, Oakland, and Wayne Counties, MSGCU has more than 135,000 members, $3.2 billion in assets, and has earned a 95% member satisfaction rating for two decades.
-MSGCU has also earned five stars, as reported by Bauer Financial, for more than 30 years, and has been honored as a Top Workplace by The Detroit Free Press for the past 9 consecutive years.
+With 21 branch offices in Macomb, Oakland, Washtenaw, and Wayne Counties, MSGCU has more than 145,000 members, $3.6 billion in assets, and has earned a 97% member satisfaction rating for more than 20 years.
+MSGCU has also earned five stars (the highest rating) from Bauer Financial for more than 30 years, and has been honored as a Top Workplace by the Detroit Free Press for the past 11 consecutive years.
 MSGCU is insured by NCUA and an equal housing lender.
 Visit msgcu.org for more information.